getodk/docs/odkx-src/app-designer-prereqs.rst

       $ /Android/cmdline-tools/latest/bin>sdkmanager "platform-tools" "build-tools;30.0.3"

-    If there are extra packages you wish to install, you may add them by passing the package path wrapped in quotes, separarted with a space.
+    If there are extra packages you wish to install, you may add them by passing the package path wrapped in quotes, separated with a space.

     .. code-block:: console